mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

  1        106    390)
 ```

+A visual inspection is enough here to conclude that there is not evidence of overfitting.
+For instance, the true positive rates are 77.1% and 78.6%, respectively.
+Let us repeat the exercise with our gradient boosting model.

 ```
 In [18]: xgb_score_train, xgb_score_test = xgbclf.predict_proba(X_train)[:, 1], xgbclf.predict_proba(X_test)[:, 1]
     ...: y_pred_train, y_pred_test = xgb_score_train > 0.2, xgb_score_test > 0.2